PonyLucky/ComicReader/README.md

 ### 3) Customize the app

-You need to update some paths in ComicReader.py.
-You can find them by searching for "UPDATE THIS".
-They are :
+You need to update a path in ComicReader.py.
+You can find it by searching for "UPDATE THIS":

 - `WORKING_DIR` : The directory of the project, so it can find itself and its dependencies.
 Needed for the `import` statements if you run the app outside of the project directory, like using the `.desktop` file on Linux.

+You also need to update the `ComicReader.ini` file (manually for now):

-- `COMIC_DIR` : The directory where your comics are stored.
+- `comics_dir` : The directory where your comics are stored.
 This is where the app will look for comics to display.

 ## Example `COMIC_DIR` structure